Reading Spine at Prince Rock

 - texts that promote discussion and reflection

 The reading for pleasure fiction collection was developed from Doug Lemov’s work ‘Reading Reconsidered’.
 In his book, Doug Lemov points out that there are five types of texts that children should have access to in order to successfully navigate reading with confidence.
 These are complex beyond a lexical level and demand more from the reader than other types of books.
 The selection in each age group aims to guide children (and staff supporting text selection) in ensuring children read books from these ‘5 plagues of reading’: Archaic, Non-linear, Narratively complex, Symbolic/figurative and resistant.
-Some of these texts are also woven into the curriculum spine as class reads or whole class reading texts (as chapters, extracts, precis) to introduce the children to a wide range of story types.

 These are high-quality information texts which are interesting and enjoyable.
 All the information books promote how the text and pictures can work together to provide comprehensive information and an enjoyable reading experience whilst broadening knowledge, vocabulary and experience of the world.